norm/flourish/documentation/adding-urls.markdown

 The following tokens are automatically available without you having to add them explicitly to your sources:

-  * `slug` — always comes from the filename of the source TOML or Markdown file
+  * `slug` — always comes from the filename of the source TOML, JSON, or Markdown file
   * `year`, `month`, `day` — are created from the `published` key, if it is a timestamp (explained further in [Adding sources](/adding-sources/))